 Non-destructive CCI Testing of assembled auto-injectors

 In order to verify the stability of the aseptically filled pre-filled syringe (PFS) or cartridge in assembled medical devices, leak tests are performed frequently.
-The container closure integrity (CCI) system has to be performed on the complete assembled device.
+The leak test has to be performed on the complete assembled device.
 Potential leakages can compromise the entire product development.

 Probabilistic test methods e.g. Dye Ingress, require a disassembly of the medical device.
 This disassembling process adds to the dangers of introducing risks due to operator failure.